ScrappyHub/rooted-platform/governance/ROOTED_GOVERNANCE_INDEX.md

 ---

+### **3.1️⃣ Kids Mode Canonical Enforcement Model (Binding Clarification)**

+Kids Mode enforcement is **not** identity creation and **never** child monitoring.

+- Kids Mode is a **session-scoped safety state**
+- Represented by a signed **JWT claim** (Option A)
+- Enforced by database policy and safe read surfaces
+- UI toggles are non-authoritative

+Hard guarantees:
+- No “kids user” entity
+- No child UUID
+- No child behavior profiling
+- No child surveillance analytics

+If any implementation attempts to introduce a child identity layer → it is invalid and must be removed.

+---

 ### **3.5️⃣ SYSTEM & VERTICAL STRUCTURE GOVERNANCE (BINDING)**

 These files define **how** the lawful platform is allowed to be structured: